 19. März 2021

+Videos of the event are now available on our DIJ YouTube channel (Playlist DIJ Cooperations).
 For more information see also the VSJF webpage.

 On the occasion of the 10th anniversary of the Great Eastern Japan Earthquake and the subsequent catastrophe at the Fukushima Daiichi Nuclear Power Plant in 2011, the VSJF Annual Conference 2021 focused on the long-term effects of the triple disaster on Japanese politics and society.
 The one-day online conference offered three panels, which are devoted to change and continuity in energy policy (1), life in the Tōhoku areas hit hardest by the triple disaster (2), and interactions between civil society and the state (3).